-Use the top cake platter that has the label attached to it, and trace it with a permanent marker.
-This will be your first layer.
+Use the top cake platter and trace it with a permanent marker to make your first layer.
 Use a box knife to cut out the circle.

 Take card stock or construction paper and cut strips which are the same height as a dollar bill.
-You may need multiple strips in order to make a circle.
-You will need three of these – one for each platter you cut out above.
+This will be the “cake” that sits on top of the platter.

-Tape the strips together until you are able to form a circle, which should be slightly smaller than your cake platter circle (which will sit on top of your paper circle.
-Use your hot glue gun and put flue all around the bottom edge of the paper circle you made.
+Tape the strips together until you can form a circle, which should be slightly smaller than your cake platter circle.
+Use your hot glue gun and put glue all around the bottom edge of the paper circle you made.
 It should look something like this:

-Once you do that, glue all around the top edge of the paper circle, and gently press the cut out cake platter on top.
-The finished portion so far should look like the above picture.
-Repeat those steps for the last and smallest layer that will complete your cake.
+Once you do that, glue all around the top edge of the paper circle, and gently press the cutout cake platter on top.
+Repeat these steps for the second layer so that you will have a two-tiered cake.

 Roll your dollar bills.
-Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used loose rolls so I could make sure I just used the $40 I intended to.
+Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used rolled mine a bit more loose so I could make sure I just used the $40 I intended.

 Roll the dollar bill evenly, and place a small piece of tape to secure the roll.
 Un-taping all of these will teach the gift giver the value of a hard-earned dollar – haha!
 (Pro-tip: Use about an inch of tape for each bill.
 I also recommend you have all tape torn and ready to use before rolling each bill – it will be much easier.)

-Forty ones takes a long time to roll and tape.
+Forty one dollar bills take a long time to roll and tape.
 Well, not very long, but it sure felt like it!
 But, I weathered through, and this is my final product.
 Now you’re ready to start attaching them to the cake.

 Add whatever decor you find that works for your occasion.
-If you plan on making one for graduation (as I did here), you will start finding those supplies at stores around mid-April.
-I was able to pick up the streamers and topper for around $1 each.
-The other items I used ran between $1 – $1.50.
-So, for less than $5, I was able to find all of the decorations to create my cake!!
+If you plan on making one for graduation (as I did here), you can find these in most stores for $1 – $5 each.

 Attach the cake topper to your money cake (I used a hot glue gun).
 Since mine was a sticker, I just left the backing on it and then applied a few dots of glue onto the paper streamer to apply the decor to it.
 Then, taped the streamers together around the money to hold them on.